5 Wedding Gift Rules Guests Should Always Follow

 - Urbanite: $150-200+

-5. Buy it Within Two Months
+5. Send It Within Two Months

 Not sure where to begin with your wedding planning?
 Take our Style Quiz and we'll pull together a custom wedding vision and vendors to match, just for you.